eminiarts/nova-tabs/README.md

    - Even if you have other panels, tabs will always show up first and has the toolbar.
    - TabsOnEdit is gone and non relational tabs will simply always display on edit.
    - I don't use dusk, so didn't check the tests for it either, they might be broken.
-   - Added Eminiarts\Tabs\Traits\HasTabs to overwrite Nova 4's panelsWithDefaultLabel method in Laravel\Nova\ResolveFields to enable tabs on edit pages.
+   - Added Eminiarts\Tabs\Traits\HasTabs to overwrite Nova 4 default panel methods in Laravel\Nova\ResolveFields.
-   - Moved Eminiarts\Tabs\ActionsInTabs to Eminiaarts\Tabs\Traits\HasActionsInTabs
+   - Moved Eminiarts\Tabs\ActionsInTabs to Eminiaarts\Tabs\Traits\HasActionsInTabs.
+   - Added position method to Tab to fix relational tabs showing up last.

 ## Credits
 Banner was created with https://banners.beyondco.de/